aialmohamed/MPA_KR3_Digital_Twin/Readme.md

 >[!NOTE]
 > The bug with binding the controller with the Simulation (solved using by adding use_sim_time flag in the launches.py of the movit_config)

+>[!NOTE]
+> The Interfaces between the real robot and ROS2 might require some kind of multiTasking/Threading due to the slow rate of the tcp connection in compare to the control loop of the ROS2
 ## Index

 - [Digital Twin KR3](#digital-twin-kr3)